pybamm-team/pybamm.org/content/news/2024/07/15/role-adverts.md

 ---
-title: Support role poisitons in the PyBaMM team
+title: Support role positions in the PyBaMM team
 date: 2024-07-15
 summary: "We are advertising three positions for support roles within the PyBaMM team: communications lead, community manager and fundraising lead."
 ---